The $1,000 Per Page Writing Project

 White papers are used by a huge range of businesses, and companies struggle to find skilled white paper writers.
 If you prefer writing more fact-based, objective copy, white papers may be perfect for you.

-If you’re interested in learning about writing white papers in more depth, you may want to consider taking Gordon Graham’s White Paper Mastery & Certification program.
-Over six weeks, Gordon personally takes you through all the steps necessary to write outstanding white papers and start finding paying clients.
+If you’re interested in learning about writing white papers in more depth, you may want to consider taking our AWAI Verified™ program White Paper Mastery & Certification.
+Over four weeks, four white paper mentors will personally takes you through all the steps necessary to write outstanding white papers and start finding paying clients.
+Plus you'll take a test and turn in a white paper assignment for a real client … for professional feedback.
+Your first polished white paper sample!